math2001/PackageResourceViewer/README.md

 True if, when moving up a directory, you would like the previous selection to be automatically chosen.
 False otherwise.

+# Open this readme quickly

+There is a little package that will do this really quickly for you, and, he's got a really cute name: [Readme​Please](https://packagecontrol.io/packages/ReadmePlease).

 # License

 The MIT License (MIT)